Purpose of a Deferment

 Applying for a Deferment

-After you apply for the Regents’ Scholarship, an initial review is conducted to determine if you are on-track to meet the scholarship qualifications.
-If you are found to be “on-track” for a scholarship, you are required to complete the online Conditional Acceptance Form and submit documents verifying that all requirements were in fact met.
+After you apply for the New Century Scholarship, a preliminary review is conducted.
+If you are found to be “on-track” for the scholarship, you are required to complete the online Conditional Acceptance Form and submit documents verifying that all requirements were in fact met.
 The deferment request is built into the Conditional Acceptance Form.
 Students who request a deferment must include supporting documentation related to the request.
-See the information below for further guidelines and details about what documentation must be submitted.
-For the graduating class of 2017, all of these documents are due (postmarked) by July 3, 2017.
+See information below for further guidelines and details about what documentation must be submitted.

 Deferment Due to LDS Humanitarian/Religious Service Reasons

-- You must be of age to serve and set your availability to serve on or before December 1 (you will need to submit documentation verifying this).
-If you do not yet have your mission call, the request may be granted on a provisional basis until you have submitted a copy of your mission call to the Regents’ Scholarship office.
+- You must be of age to serve and set your availability to on or before December 1 (you will need to submit documentation verifying this).
+If you do not yet have your mission call, the request may be granted on a provisional basis until you have submitted a copy of your mission call to the New Century Scholarship office.

-- If you will not be of age to serve a mission and do not set your availability date on or before December 1, you will not be eligible for a deferment.
-Therefore, to remain eligible for the scholarship, you will need to enroll in 15 credits during the Fall semester immediately after high school graduation and follow the steps outlined in the Leave of Absence Form for the semester in which you are planning to leave.
+- If you will not be of age to serve a mission and do not set your availability date prior to December 1, you will not be eligible for a deferment.
+Therefore, to remain eligible for the scholarship, you will need to enroll in 15 credits during the Fall Semester immediately after high school graduation and follow the steps outlined in the Leave of Absence Information for the semester in which you are planning to leave.

-- If you return early from your mission, you must contact the Regents’ Scholarship office immediately as the terms of the deferment are now void.
-For example, let’s say your original intent was to serve a mission from August 2017 to August 2019, but then your circumstances changed and you return in May 2018.
-You will be expected to enroll in 15 credits for Fall Semester 2018, unless a new deferment request has been submitted and approved.
-Please contact our office for assistance in submitting a new deferment request.
+- If you return early from your mission, you must contact the New Century Scholarship office immediately as the terms of the deferment are now void.
+For example, let’s say your original intent was to serve a mission from August 2018 to August 2020, but then your circumstances changed and you return in May 2019.
+You will be expected to enroll in 15 credits for Fall Semester 2019, unless a new deferment request has been submitted and approved.
 Failure to do so may result in the forfeiture of the scholarship.

 Deferment Due to Humanitarian Service Reasons